castaway/DBIx-Class-Hackathon/README.md

 * A to-be-decided venue near the centre of Swindon, UK
 * Travel by car: We're on the M4 between London and Bristol
 * Travel by train: Swindon Station is on many routes
-* Travel by air: Heathrow is aapprox 1 hour ride away by train, car and is a direct trip by National Express bus.
+* Travel by air: Heathrow is approx 1 hour ride away by train, car and is a direct trip by National Express bus.
 * Accommodation suggestions:

     * Travelodge